practicalcomputerscience/MicrobenchmarkGPHLlanguages/02 - execution times/README.md

 <br/>

+### On static linking and execution speed

-For the languages where source code is usually compiled to executables: I haven't actively built for static linking, which usually makes faster executables, even if there's that possibility.
-So, programs from most languages for compilation are dynamically linked.
+For the languages where source code is usually compiled to executables: I haven't actively built for **total** static linking, which usually makes faster executables, even if there's that possibility.
+So, programs from most languages for compilation are (fully) dynamically linked.

+However, in some cases I applied partly static linking for better portability of the built executables:

+- D: statically linking the Phobos Runtime Library: [Static linking in D](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/D#static-linking-in-d); still having some dynamic dependencies

 <br/>